Treasure123-school/school-web-treasure/PRODUCTION_UPLOAD_FIX_GUIDE.md

 4. **Copy and paste the SQL from `supabase-storage-policies.sql`**
 5. **Click "Run"** to execute the policies

-The SQL file contains all necessary policies for:
+The SQL file contains secure policies that:
+- ✅ Allow **service_role ONLY** to INSERT/UPDATE/DELETE (backend uploads via API)
+- ✅ Allow **public** to SELECT/read (anyone can view images)
+- ❌ Block **anonymous/direct client** uploads (prevents unauthorized file uploads)

+Buckets protected:
 - `homepage-images`
 - `gallery-images`
 - `profile-images`
 - `study-resources`
 - `general-uploads`

+**This ensures all uploads go through your authenticated backend API endpoints, not directly from browsers.**

 ### Step 2: Verify Environment Variables